 Set goals for your child’s education

 There is a link between academic success and parent expectations.
 As your child is more likely to apply themselves if they feel they will be held accountable or praised for their results.
 Setting academic targets will give your child more focus and drive to succeed.
 The key is to set attainable milestones which can be built up over time.
+Whether that’s GCSEs at College or staying at school in one of the best private colleges in Pennsylvania.
 When we achieve a goal our body releases dopamine.
 This is a feel-good hormone and an important part of the brain’s reward system.
 This dopamine hit becomes a motivator to strive towards future targets.
 Therefore meaning the smaller victories we achieve, the more we will be inclined to strive towards future goals.

 How did I do?